Koredotcom/docs/docs/gale/agents/agents-flows/perform-other-actions-on-the-flow-builder/run-the-flow.md

     The debug log is opened and output results are started.

-    You can view the following details:
+    You can view the following details in the debug log:

     * The values that you provided in the flow.